adol135/adol135/README.md

 ### I'm Jay Mar, a full-stack developer based in Philippines.

-### I built in-house and public web/desktop application.
+### I have built in-house and public web/desktop application.

 ### I always integrate nuget packages/tools/libraries based on the application requirements.